Form 2290 Suspended Vehicles

 An agricultural vehicle is any highway motor vehicle that is:

-So why would do you have to file if there is no tax due?
+So why would do you have to file?
 In order to obtain your registration and/or tags, state require and Stamped Schedule 1 from the IRS for all vehicles 55,000 lbs or more.
 You must file Form 2290 in order to receive your Stamped Schedule 1.